Saturday, 24 June 2023

 “As soon as we got one, our next goal is to get at least two picks.
 It just riled everybody up to just keep fighting for it, and we did.
 We got them.”

-When Goulard got back into the game, she had to deal with another bad snap on a punt play that went into the Riot end zone.
+When Goulard got back into the game, she had to deal with another bad snap on a punt play that went into the Rage end zone.
 She managed to kick the ball out the back of the end zone giving up a safety to allow the Valkyries lead to grow to 23-0.

 With 2:20 remaining in the second quarter, Eyolfson connected with Obed on a 14-yard touchdown toss to push Saskatoon’s lead out to 30-0.